DEFRA/farming-grants-agreements-api/README.md

 ### Viewing messages in LocalStack SQS

 By default, our LocalStack monitor only shows **message counts** (`ApproximateNumberOfMessages`, `ApproximateNumberOfMessagesNotVisible`) for each queue.
-This is intentional so we don’t interfere with the application’s consumers — pulling messages removes them from visibility until they are deleted or the visibility timeout expires.
+This is intentional, so we don’t interfere with the application’s consumers — pulling messages removes them from visibility until they are deleted or the visibility timeout expires.

 If you want to **peek at the actual messages** (for debugging or development only), you can run: